A Sequential Quadratic Programming Method for Optimization with Stochastic Objective Functions, Deterministic Inequality Constraints and Robust Subproblems: Introduction

-We state some characteristics of this paper here.
-We use the scheme in \cite{burke1989robust} to remedy a significant problem of SQP methods: inconsistent subproblems, which will significantly simplify the algorithm's behaviors and the theoretical analysis.
-We introduce a Lipschitz continuous measure for optimality and use it as a vital theoretic tool for convergence analysis, which makes it possible to apply the general framework proposed in \cite{blanchet2019} here.
-We also design a specific sampling way for estimating the gradient of the objective function to ensure that the probability for the penalty factor growing unbounded is zero.
+{This paper presents a few key novel strategies that enable an otherwise natural and classic algorithm to be associated with strong convergence guarantees.} We use the scheme in \cite{burke1989robust} to remedy the standard issue of inconsistent subproblems for SQP methods, which will significantly simplify the theoretical analysis of the algorithm's behavior compared to alternatives.
+We introduce a Lipschitz continuous measure for approximate stationarity in order to extend the general framework proposed in \cite{blanchet2019} to consider constraints.
+We also design a specific batch sampling technique for estimating the gradient of the objective function to ensure that the probability of the penalty factor growing unbounded is zero.

-The remainder of the paper is structured as below.
-In Section~\ref{sec:dset}, an SQP method for the deterministic constrained optimization, which is a special case of the method in \cite{Burke1986}, is introduced, as a warmup and assisting the familiarity of the tools to the reader.
-The stochastic SQP method is formulated and analyzed in Section \ref{sect:algs}, where we give a detailed description of the algorithm, show the global convergence and discuss limiting behavior of the penalty parameter.
+The remainder of the paper is structured as follows.
+In Section~\ref{sec:dset}, an SQP method for solving deterministic constrained optimization, which is a special case of the method in \cite{Burke1986}, is introduced, as a warmup for assisting the reader in obtaining familiarity with the tools used in this paper.
+The stochastic SQP method is formulated and analyzed in Section \ref{sect:algs}, where we give a detailed description of the algorithm, show the global convergence guarantees and discuss limiting behavior of the penalty parameter.
 Section \ref{sect:num} reports some numerical experiments and Section \ref{sect:conc} concludes the paper.